 Maria Sibylla Merian

 Trained in the visual arts by her stepfather, Merian used her skills to become an incredibly adept illustrator.
-Her favorite subjects were bugs: she raised silkworms from the age of 13 onwards, and she travelled the world to observe all varieties of insects.
+Her favorite subjects were bugs: she raised silkworms from the age of 13 onwards, and she traveled the world to observe all varieties of insects.

 image: Maria Sibylla Merian, Plate 58, ink on paper, museum purchase, funds provided by Lawrence Reed Miller